 We all know now that washing our hands is vital for health and hygiene, but that wasn’t always the case.
 In fact, long after humans knew things like how large the globe was, we still did not know about germ theory.
 Luckily, we can thank the scientist who discovered this vital aspect of health.

-Ignaz Semmelweis is now known as the founding father of hygiene but was once a Hungarian doctor in the mid-19th century Vienna.
+Ignaz Semmelweis, now known as the founding father of hygiene, was a Hungarian doctor in the mid-19th century Vienna.
 During that time a big threat to new mothers was a disease called bedside fever.
 No one could understand why mothers who had just delivered babies were dying days later.

 Ignaz realized that the infection rate was much higher if the baby was delivered by a doctor as opposed to a midwife.